openstax/pdf-distribution/README.md

 `/code $> ./scripts/build`

 This wraps a call to `sam build` and puts the built code in a `.aws-sam` directory.
+Note that the deployment script automatically builds the code unless it is instructed not to with `--no-build`.

 ## Deploy the code